tomtucker18/demoapp-color/README.md

 # Demoapp Color

-This small NodeJS App is designed to use as a Demonstration Image.
+This small NodeJS app is designed to use as a demonstration image.

 ## Features